 Earwigs

-Although they are primarily outdoor insects, earwigs frequently become an indoor problem when environmental conditions push them toward a structure.
+Although earwigs are primarily outdoor insects, they frequently become an indoor problem when environmental conditions push them towards a structure.
 Elements such as heavy rain, irrigation, or temperature changes can drive earwigs out of the soil, mulch, or landscaping they typically hide in.
-Homeowners typically report seeing many earwigs at once, rather than a slow buildup as a result of their sudden and heavy migration.
+Homeowners usually report seeing many earwigs at once, rather than a slow buildup because of their sudden and heavy migration.

 Earwigs are drawn to cool, damp and protected areas.
 Commonly found in basements, bathrooms, and places with moisture, earwigs like to hide during the day under flooring, appliances, or any damp areas.
-Considering earwigs enter through foundational gaps, doors, or utility lines, their indoor activity reflects exterior conditions arounf the home.
+Considering earwigs enter through foundational gaps, doors, or utility lines, their indoor activity reflects exterior openings around the home.

-Although earwigs do not cause structural damage, these pests can become a nuisance and contaminate your food or surfaces.
-Effective earwig control requires more than a simple removal of the visible insects which is why EcoShield Pest Solutions develops a strategy to combat exterior earwig populations and introduce new protective barriers for prevention.
+Despite this pest not causing structural damage, they can become a nuisance and contaminate your food or surfaces.
+Effective earwig control requires more than simply removing the visible insects, which is why EcoShield Pest Solutions develops a strategy to combat exterior earwig populations and introduce new protective barriers for prevention.

 Schedule a FREE Estimate